George I Silver Mug

 Britannia Standard silver is 95.8% pure.
 In 1696, so extensive had become the melting and clipping of coinage that the silversmiths were forbidden to use the sterling standard for their wares, but had to use a new higher standard, 95.8 per cent pure.
 New hallmarks were ordered, “the figure of a woman commonly called Britannia” and the lion’s head erased (torn off at the neck) replacing the lion passant and the leopard’s head crowned.
 This continued until the old standard of 92.5 per cent was restored in 1720.
 Britannia standard silver still continues to be produced even today.

 Literature.
 The term “mug” is traditionally used for a single-handed, lidless drinking vessel.
 They are nearly all of either pint or half pint capacity.
 Antique silver mugs are very rarely found as early as tankards, the earliest seeming to date from about 1680.

 In very good condition.
-The mug has been has tested for water retention and does not leak.
+This early 18th century mug has been has tested for water retention and does not leak.
 There are few wear marks around the top rim consistent with its age.